Existence and Uniqueness of Stationary Solutions in 5-Dimensional Minimal Supergravity: Statement of Main Results

-The supergravity solution produced in $(iii)$ may possess conical singularities.
-In the unbalanced case where these singularities have not been resolved, we may count the number of parameters on which the solution depends.
+In the unbalanced case where conical singularities have not been resolved, we may count the number of parameters on which the solution depends.
 Suppose that the topology is fixed, that is, the rod structures have been chosen.
 Let $n$ denote the number of axis rods, and $m$ denote the number of horizon rods.
 For each finite rod its length counts as one parameter, and thus there are $(n-2)+m$ total length parameters.
 Each horizon component has an electric charge and two angular momenta, which yields $3m$ parameters.
 Furthermore, it will be shown that we may prescribe $n-2$ dipole charges, and therefore all together the solutions produced are determined by $2(n-2)+4m$ parameters.
-It is expected that one parameter will be needed to alleviate the conical singularity on each finite axis rod, while the two semi-infinite rods are automatically free of such singularities \cite{KhuriWeinsteinYamada1}.
+It is expected that one parameter will be needed to alleviate the conical singularity on each finite axis rod, while the two semi-infinite rods are automatically free of such singularities \cite{KhuriWeinsteinYamada1}; it should be noted that \cite{KhuriWeinsteinYamada1} details a proof for the vacuum case, however, the argument carries over with mild modifications to the current setting.
 Hence, a balanced solution should be determined by $n-2+4m$ parameters.
-In particular, solitons which have no horizons are determined by $n-2$ parameters corresponding to the dipole charge of each finite rod.
+In particular, solitons (which by definition do not have horizons) are determined by $n-2$ parameters corresponding to the dipole charge of each finite rod.
 Note that such finite rods represent nontrivial 2-cycles in the spacetime and are referred to as `bubbles'.
 These solutions do not appear in the vacuum setting, and are of independent interest.
 Theorem \ref{primaryresult} implies the following result.

 \begin{cor} Associated with each soliton solution is a set of $n$ rod structures satisfying the admissibility condition, and $n-2$ dipole charges.
-Conversely, given an admissible set of $n$ axis rod structures satisfying the compatibility condition, and $n-2$ dipole charges, there exists a unique soliton realizing this data. \end{cor}
+Conversely, given an admissible set of $n$ axis rod structures satisfying the compatibility condition, and $n-2$ dipole charges, there exists a unique soliton (possibly with conical singularities on the axes) realizing this data. \end{cor}

-The solitons produced by this corollary may have conical singularities, and thus the question of whether they can be balanced remains open.
-On the other hand, it states that whether solitons are balanced or not they are uniquely determined by their dipole charges and rod structure.
+The question of whether the solitons produced by this corollary can be balanced to cure all conical singularities, remains open.
+On the other hand, the result states that regardless of whether the solitons are balanced or not, they are uniquely determined by their dipole charges and rod structure.

 For solitons the total angular momenta $\mathcal{J}_i$ and electric charge $\mathcal{Q}$ are functions of the dipole charges, and therefore the solution may be interpreted as being supported from these fluxes alone.
 It should also be pointed out that alternate definitions of these charges $J_i$, $Q$ are used in the literature, see for example \cite{Gunasekaran:2016nep}.
 In Section \ref{sec5} we show how the two definitions are related.